kevin-chalmers/set08103/lectures/lecture01/README.md

 | Explain the role of a computing professional in relation to social, ethical and legal issues surrounding projects | Exam
 | Consider information security requirements in the development and delivery of software | Exam |

+We are going to use a SDLC to deliver a software product.
+Our SDLC will be agile in nature - that is our method.
+For our software, we will define requirements and specify a system to deliver.
+Finally, we will build a software development pipeline to automate our product delivery.
+This is the coursework you will deliver.
+See the [Assessment Brief](../../assessment/) for details.

+The exam will look at the theoretical aspects of what we are doing.
+We will look at the different techniques underpinning modern software development, understand the professional aspects of being a software developer, and consider how security requirements integrate into our SDLC.
+This will form the exam part of the assessment.

+Both the lectures and labs intertwine to support both the coursework and exam.
+The labs provide the step-by-step instructions on how to undergo our development process.
+The exam will go into more detail around this process and augment it with areas of working in teams, professionalism, ethics, and security.

 ## History of Software Engineering Approaches

+The following is some of the highlights in software development:

 - **Pre 1965** work on defining a discipline, but the term Software Engineering unused.
 - **1965** various letters to the ACM, lectures, and advertisements mention the term Sofware Engineering.